Pumba1970/Volumio-Bose-serial/README.md

 # Mastercontrol Plugin for Volumio

-This plugin allows you to control your audio equipment via serial commands from your Volumio system.
+This plugin allows you to control your Bose lifestyle 38 or 48 audio equipment via serial commands from your Volumio system.

 ## Installation